sanikamal/nlp-atoz/README.md

 Feel free to explore these projects and notebooks to gain practical knowledge and insights into various NLP tasks and techniques.

+## Resources 📚📝
+For a comprehensive list of additional resources, tutorials, and research papers related to NLP, please refer to the Resources file.

 ## Contributing 👥🤝

 Contributions are highly encouraged!
 If you have an idea for a new best practice, an interesting example, or a mini-project that you'd like to add, please feel free to submit a pull request.
 We also welcome bug reports, feature requests, and feedback on existing content.
 Let's collaborate and make NLP A to Z an even better resource for the community.

-## 📚 Resources
-For a comprehensive list of additional resources, tutorials, and research papers related to NLP, please refer to the Resources file.

-## License📝📜
+## License 📝📜
 NLP AtoZ is licensed under the MIT License.
 See the LICENSE file for more details.

-## 📬 Contact
-For any questions, suggestions, or feedback, please feel free to reach out.

 🌟 Enjoy your NLP journey with NLP A to Z!
 Happy exploring and building amazing NLP applications! 👩‍💻👨‍💻